Poisson Hail on a Wireless Ground: Description of the Dynamics

-We model the arrival of customers as a stationary marked Poisson space-time process of intensity $\lambda$ on $\cal X\times \mathbb{R}$, denoted by $\mathcal{A} = \{\left((x_i,t_i),(S_i,h_i)\right)\}_{i\in\mathbb{N}^+}$, where $(x_i,t_i)$ denotes the location and arrival time of the $i$-th customer, ordered by increasing time of arrival.
-Each arrival has a mark (or ``hailstone'') $(S_i,h_i)$, where $S_i\subset {\cal X}$ is the ``footprint'' (e.g. a ball) and $h_i\in\mathbb{R}^+$ is the ``height'' of the hailstone.
-The random sequence of marks $\{(S_i,h_i)\}$ is assumed to be i.i.d. and not to depend on $\{(x_i,t_i)\}$. $S_i$ and $h_i$ need not be independent.
-In what follows, we omit the index $i$ if it is not needed.
-For instance, $S$ is a random variable with the same distribution as $S_1$.
-We assume that $h$ has a finite mean.
-In the wireless setting, the $i$-th customer is a wireless link where the transmitter and receiver are co-located.
-This simplification, which makes sense when the distance from transmitter to receiver is small compared to the distances between links, is that used in \cite{sankararaman2017spatial}.
+In what follows, we will often omit the index $i$ if it is not needed.
+More precisely, $(x,h,R)$ will denote an independent copy of $(x_1,h_1,R_1)$ and $S$ will denote the set $S=B(x,R)$.}} In the wireless setting, the $i$-th customer is a wireless link where the transmitter and receiver are co-located.
+This simplification makes sense when the distance from transmitter to receiver is small compared to the distances between links.